polartar/vtvl-smartcontracts/docs/VTVLVestingFactory.md

 function withdraw(address _tokenAddress, address _receiver) external nonpayable
 ```

-Set the fee recipient of Vesting contract.
+Withdraw the token to the receiver.